SharePoint/sp-dev-docs/docs/general-development/how-to-create-and-delete-posts-and-retrieve-the-social-feed-by-using-the-javascr.md

 ---
-title: How to Create and delete posts and retrieve the social feed by using the JavaScript object model in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: e8c21960-6ea0-43c0-821e-2db2a0ecec90
+title: How to Create and delete posts and retrieve the social feed by using the JavaScript object model in SharePoint ms.prod: SHAREPOINT ms.assetid: e8c21960-6ea0-43c0-821e-2db2a0ecec90
 ---

-# How to: Create and delete posts and retrieve the social feed by using the JavaScript object model in SharePoint 2013
+# How to: Create and delete posts and retrieve the social feed by using the JavaScript object model in SharePoint
-Learn how to create and delete microblog posts and retrieve social feeds by using the SharePoint 2013 JavaScript object model.
+Learn how to create and delete microblog posts and retrieve social feeds by using the SharePoint JavaScript object model.
-## What are social feeds in SharePoint Server 2013?
+## What are social feeds in SharePoint?
 <a name="bk_intro"> </a>

-In SharePoint Server 2013, a social feed is a collection of threads that represent conversations, single microblog posts, or notifications.
+In SharePoint, a social feed is a collection of threads that represent conversations, single microblog posts, or notifications.
 Threads contain a root post and a collection of reply posts.
 In the JavaScript object model, feeds are represented by  [SocialFeed](http://msdn.microsoft.com/library/356c5475-2fd6-a655-c271-5d7f21af45e2%28Office.15%29.aspx) objects, threads are represented by [SocialThread](http://msdn.microsoft.com/library/46aa4beb-d708-f20e-471e-626c8a7efab7%28Office.15%29.aspx) objects, and post and replies are represented by [SocialPost](http://msdn.microsoft.com/library/a761ce71-d3d7-420a-1e06-962674124dfa%28Office.15%29.aspx) objects.
 To perform core feed-related tasks, you use the [SocialFeedManager](http://msdn.microsoft.com/library/651fdf0f-841d-88f9-1e07-fcb3ad8c9410%28Office.15%29.aspx) object.
 In this article, we'll show you how to create an application page that uses the JavaScript object model to work with social feeds.

-For more information about working with  [SocialFeedManager](http://msdn.microsoft.com/library/651fdf0f-841d-88f9-1e07-fcb3ad8c9410%28Office.15%29.aspx) or for information about using other APIs to work with social feeds, see [Work with social feeds in SharePoint 2013](work-with-social-feeds-in-sharepoint.md).
+For more information about working with  [SocialFeedManager](http://msdn.microsoft.com/library/651fdf0f-841d-88f9-1e07-fcb3ad8c9410%28Office.15%29.aspx) or for information about using other APIs to work with social feeds, see [Work with social feeds in SharePoint](work-with-social-feeds-in-sharepoint.md).

-## Prerequisites for setting up your development environment to work with social feeds in the SharePoint 2013 JavaScript object model
+## Prerequisites for setting up your development environment to work with social feeds in the SharePoint JavaScript object model
 <a name="bkmk_SetUpDevEnv"> </a>

 To create an application page that uses the JavaScript object model to work with social feeds, you'll need: